 With the abundance of lakes in Michigan and the significant rise in the number of personal watercraft, boating accidents are all too frequent.
-In 2020, Michigan recorded 181 boating accidents including 33 fatalities, 20 drownings and over $2,000,000 in property damage.
+In 2020, Michigan recorded 181 boating accidents including 33 fatalities, 20 drownings, and over $2,000,000 in property damage.
 Sadly, of the 33 fatalities, only 21% were wearing life jackets.
-The United States Coast Guard's 2020 Boating Safety Statistics Report found that from 2019 to 2020, the total number of boating accidents in the United States increased over 26 %.
+The United States Coast Guard’s 2020 Boating Safety Statistics Report found that from 2019 to 2020, the total number of boating accidents in the United States increased by over 26 %.
 These increases are believed to be fueled by the pandemic where only outdoor activities were deemed safe for many months.
-With increased activity however, the risk of death, injuries and accidents also increased.
+With increased activity, however, the risk of death, injuries, and accidents also increased.

 - 75% of all fatal boating accidents involved drowning (86% were not wearing personal flotation devices)

-- Alcohol was involved in 18% of boating fatalities and listed as the leading factor.
+- Alcohol was involved in 18% of boating fatalities and was listed as the leading factor.

 - 77% of all boating fatalities occurred on watercraft where the operator had not received boating safety instruction

 - The highest percentage of deaths occurred in the following vessels: